 I did struggle at school particularly in Maths and English.
-This became more of a challenge in secondary school as the pace of learning increased and I found it hard to keep up with my friends.
+This became more of a challenge in a secondary school as the pace of learning increased and I found it hard to keep up with my friends.
 That said, I really enjoyed subjects such as PE & History.
-After school I wasn’t entirely sure what I wanted to do.
+After school, I wasn’t entirely sure what I wanted to do.
 Most of the male role models in my family are in the armed forces, so I decided to join.
 I did this for 1 year but was told that this wasn’t going to be an option for me.
 As I had always enjoyed PE at school, I decided to go to college and study sport.
-I did four years studying which enabled me to go university.
+I did four years of studying which enabled me to go to university.

 Getting into university was one of the biggest achievements in my life so far, I never expected to be accepted onto a course let alone graduate.
 I studied a BA Honours in Coaching & Physical Education at Marjon University, graduating in summer 2014.
 University was great!
 I made a lot of friends and shared a lot of experiences with some really great people.
 I was fully supported throughout my journey by amazing friends, lecturers and the student support team.

 I am now working as a Learning Support Assistant at a secondary school and have put together an assembly to present to the children and members of staff about Neurofibromatosis.
-It is important to me to raise awareness of what NF is and how it affects the lives of people with it and other nerve related illnesses & disabilities.
+It is important to me to raise awareness of what NF is and how it affects the lives of people with it and other nerve-related illnesses & disabilities.
 I also want to show that just because you suffer from a condition it doesn’t mean that you can’t achieve things in life.